Introduction

 Since our trial length we are analyzing is [-250, 500] ms I choose a conservative [-1000 1000] ms. All the time window maneuvering is done during signal processing and data analysis.
 No need to constrain my window at this point.

-the call to "ft_redefinetrial" took 0 seconds and required the additional allocation of an estimated 0 MB
+the input is raw data with 59 channels and 1 trials the call to "ft_redefinetrial" took 0 seconds and required the additional allocation of an estimated 0 MB

 Trialwise Filtering